pantheon-systems/documentation/source/content/guides/errors-and-server-responses/01-Introduction.md

 anchorid: errors-and-server-responses
 ---

-Error messages in the cloud are served when Pantheon is unable to fulfill a request.
-These messages cannot be customized for a particular site because of the low-level nature of these errors, and the fact that changes are system-wide, not site specific.
+Pantheon serves error messages when a request cannot be fulfilled.
+These error messages cannot be customized for a particular site because of the low-level nature of these errors, and the fact that changes are system-wide, not site specific.

-There are some extreme circumstances where these error messages can be inadvertently triggered by your site code without an actual server error.
-Monitor plugins or modules that integrate external applications closely, such as [services](https://www.drupal.org/project/services) for Drupal.
+There are some extreme circumstances in which these error messages can be inadvertently triggered by your site code without an actual cloud server error.
+You should monitor plugins or modules that integrate with external applications closely, such as [services](https://www.drupal.org/project/services) for Drupal, to learn to distinguish actual errors from false alarms.

 [Contact support](/guides/support/contact-support/) if you think that you reached one of these messages in error, and be sure to provide the full URL and the circumstances which led to the error.